 My biggest recommendation would be to go to Harry Potter and the Forbidden Journey first.
 While the park is less crowded this is the perfect time to take photos without having as many people in the background.
 After you exit the ride I would then go straight to the lower level of the studio.
 I would come back to The Wizarding World of Harry Potter later for food & Flight of the Hippogriff.

-The lower level consists of The Mummy, Transformers, and Jurassic World.
+The lower level consists of The Mummy, Transformers, Jurassic World, and the new Super Nintendo World.
 Especially on a day when it will get very hot, you will avoid a crazy wait time if you do Jurassic World as soon as possible.
 I always bring a poncho for this ride.
 If the wait time is over thirty minutes you might want to consider using the single rider line.
 When the wait time is short for your first time I recommend using the single rider line later in the day to ride again.
 After this, I would recommend that you start paying attention to the wait times and figuring out a schedule for the rest of your day.

 Don’t want your stuff to get wet?
 No problem you can leave your stuff in the lockers at The Mummy.
 The same type of locker is available for Harry Potter and The Forbidden Journey.
 While these lockers are free there is a time limit associated with them.
 If you go over the time limit you’ll need a credit card to open the locker.